Repositories

 PyPA package and they are thus ready to build with setuptools: simply

-clone the package and either run python setup.py
+clone the package and either run python setup.py, or use pip.

 It is highly recommended to follow the dependency chain when manually